kintone-labs/kintone-js-sdk/docs/reference/record.md

 ### deleteRecords(params)

 >* Delete multiple records in an app.
->* Can delete over 100 records to kintone app.
+>* Can delete upto 100 records to kintone app.

 **Parameters**